Policy Briefs

 Kirsten Slungaard Mumma is assistant professor of Economics and Education at Teachers College, Columbia University.
 She holds an A.B., an Ed.M., and a Ph.D., all from Harvard.
 Her research is in the economics of education.
 She studies how education programs and policies affect the economic, social, and political outcomes of children and adults.

-Liam Julian is director of public policy for the Sandra Day O’Connor Institute for American Democracy.
+Liam Julian is Vice President of Programs & Public Policy for the Sandra Day O’Connor Institute for American Democracy.
 He previously oversaw curriculum development for the College Board's Advanced Placement (AP) program.
 From 2006 to 2013, he was a research fellow at Stanford University's Hoover Institution.

 For more information about this policy brief, contact him at ljulian@oconnorinstitute.org